pkmn/engine/src/lib/gen1/README.md

   `brnattackdrop`).
-- **Mimic**: Pokémon Showdown checks that the user of Mimic has Mimic in one of their move slots, which means Mimic legally called via Metronome or Mirror Move will only work if the user also has Mimic (and the moved mimiced by Mimic called via Metronome / Mirror Move will erroneously override the Mimic move slot instead of the Metronome / Mirror Move move slot).
+- **Mimic**: Pokémon Showdown checks that the user of Mimic has Mimic in one of their move slots, which means Mimic legally called via Metronome or Mirror Move will only work if the user also has Mimic (and the moved mimicked by Mimic called via Metronome / Mirror Move will erroneously override the Mimic move slot instead of the Metronome / Mirror Move move slot).
 - **`Battle.getRandomTarget()`**: Pokémon Showdown randomly determines a target (causing the RNG to advance a frame) in cases where the target of a move is required but has not been specified, though erroneously applies this logic in singles battles where only one target is possible.
 This